-The linear combination of those weights is then the individual's predicted risk of having dementia.
-The sum of the predicted probabilities for the individuals attributed to a clinician or practice is their expected number of dementia cases.
+The linear combination of those weights is then the individual's predicted risk of having mild cognitive impairment.
+The sum of the predicted probabilities for the individuals attributed to a clinician or practice is their expected number of cases with mildcognitive impairment.